Chaminade College Preparatory School (Missouri)

-Chaminade College Preparatory School is an independent, Roman Catholic school, of the Marianist Order, for boys in grades six through twelve in the Roman Catholic Archdiocese of St. Louis.
-The school is located in Creve Coeur, in west St. Louis County, Missouri.
+Chaminade College Preparatory School is an independent, college preparatory Catholic school administered by the Marianist Order for boys in grades six through twelve in the Archdiocese of St. Louis.
+The school is located in Creve Coeur, Missouri.

 The school offers 7-day, 5-day, and temporary boarding.
 Students come from throughout the United States and from countries throughout the world.
-Canning Hall, the name of the dormitory, accommodates up to sixty-five residents.
-The school bears the name of Father William Joseph Chaminade, a priest who lived during the era of the French Revolution and who founded the religious order known as the Society of Mary (Marianists).
-The school maintains an active relationship with the Society of Mary through governance structures and the employment of lay and religious Marianists and maintaining this charism.
+Marianist Hall, the name of the newly constructed dormitory, accommodates up to eighty-six residents along with twelve prefects across its 31,700 square feet of living space.

+The school bears the name of William Joseph Chaminade, a priest who lived during the era of the French Revolution and who founded the religious order that runs the school.
+The school maintains an active relationship with the Marianists through governance structures and the employment of lay and religious Marianists.

 History

 Chaminade was founded by the Society of Mary in 1910, less than one hundred years after the school's namesake, Blessed Father William Joseph Chaminade, had founded the order, and only sixty years after the Marianists had established themselves in the United States.
 Originally it was a boarding and day school, with most of its students residing in the open dormitories that were located on the third and fourth floors of the main building; the priests and brothers of the Society of Mary resided in rooms on the north and south ends of each floor.

 When the school opened in 1910, only one building, which later would be named "Chaminade Hall," existed on campus, besides the original farmhouse that existed when the land was purchased.
 In 1919, however, the school built a gymnasium north of the school building.
-The main building, the farmhouse, and the gymnasium were for many years the only permanent structures on the campus until the 1950s, when the school built new dormitories for students, a new residence building for the members of the Marianist order, and a new chapel.
+The main building, the farmhouse, and the gymnasium were for many years the only permanent structures on the campus until the 1950s, when the school built new dormitories for students (Canning Hall), a new residence building for the members of the Marianist order, and a new chapel.

 These buildings were connected to the main building and the gymnasium by a network of tunnels that allowed the priests and brothers to move between buildings without going outside.
 In 1970, the school constructed a new athletic facility named the Athletictron, and the school added the "West Wing" onto the back of Chaminade Hall in 1981.
 In 2002, the West Wing was expanded again, adding middle school classrooms, a cafeteria, and a new library.
 In 2011, construction was completed on the new Skip Viragh Center for the Arts.
-Rev. Ralph A. Siefert has been President of Chaminade from 1987 to 2020 suceeded by Todd Guidry after his passing in August 2021.
-He was the longest serving President in the school's history.
-The 1000 seat auditorium in the Skip Viragh Center for the Arts was named in his honor.
+Rev. Ralph A. Siefert was President of Chaminade from 1987 to 2020 succeeded by Todd Guidry after his death in August 2021.
+He was the longest-serving president in the school's history.
+The 1000-seat auditorium in the Skip Viragh Center for the Arts was named in his honor.